12 November 2020

 Indian Blanket, Indian Pink, and the Iris are three (3) flowers that you will love.

-The scientific name for Indian Blanket is Gaillardia pulchella and the scientific name for Indian Pink is Spigelia marilandica.
+The scientific names for Indian Blanket are Gaillardia pulchella, and for Indian Pink, Spigelia marilandica.
+I can see why the common name includes the word “Indian” because the bright colors do remind me of clothing worn by Native American Indians.
 Both are spectacular red and yellow.
-I can see why the common name includes the word “Indian” because the bright colors do remind me of clothing worn by Native American Indians.
+They are beautiful wildflowers, but they have different growth habits and appearances.

 *